Search by Keyword

 The Beatles added Little Richard's version of "Kansas City" to their repertoire in 1961 due to their need to expand their set lists while in Hamburg.
 Of course, since Paul McCartney had such a fondness for the song, they also included it in their Cavern Club performances back home.

 In fact, The Beatles performed the song the first time they were filmed for British television.
 On August 22nd, 1962, a crew from Granada Television was sent to a lunchtime session at the Cavern Club to film a sequence for an upcoming episode of "Know The North."
 This filming was done only six days after drummer Pete Best was fired and new drummer Ringo Starr replaced him.
-Two songs were filmed, "Some Other Guy" and "Kansas City."
+Two songs were filmed, these being "Some Other Guy" and "Kansas City."
 Unfortunately, the footage was not considered good enough to air on television at the time.
 It was shelved until November of 1963 (just before their second album "With The Beatles" was released in Britain) where it was shown on the show "Scene At 6:30," but only "Some Other Guy" was viewed at that time.

 With the shorter set lists of 1963, they put aside "Kansas City" for the time being.
 The only known performances of the song this year were for BBC radio on August 6th, as detailed above under "Recording History," and one other BBC radio broadcast on May 18th, 1964.